The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Kalman Filter Optimization

-In this section, we compare noise estimation and errors optimization in KF through a detailed case study.
-Once we understand the importance of optimization in KF, Section~\ref{sec:SPD_optimization} discusses its challenges and suggests an efficient optimization method under the constraints of KF.

-The performance of a KF strongly depends on its parameters $Q$ and $R$.
-These parameters are usually regarded as estimators of the noise covariance in motion and observation, respectively~\citep{TutorialKF}, and are estimated accordingly.
-Even though optimization has been suggested for KF in the past~\citep{Thrun_trainingKF}, it was often viewed as a fallback solution~\citep{ALS}, for cases where direct estimation is not possible (e.g., the true states are unavailable in the data~\citep{seq_cov_estimation}), or where the problem is more complicated (e.g., non-stationary noise~\citep{adaptive_noise_covariance}).
+The performance of a KF strongly depends on its parameters $Q$ and $R$~\citep{noise_cov_estimation}.
+These parameters are usually regarded as estimators of the noise covariance in dynamics and observations, respectively~\citep{TutorialKF}, and are estimated accordingly.
+Although optimization has been suggested for the KF in the past~\citep{Thrun_trainingKF}, it was often viewed as a fallback solution~\citep{ALS}, for cases where direct estimation is not possible (e.g., the true states are unavailable in the data~\citep{seq_cov_estimation}).
+Accordingly, we define our baseline method for this work:

-The preference of estimation relies on the fact that KF -- with parameters corresponding to the noise covariances -- provides optimal filtering errors.
-However, the optimality only holds under the assumptions specified in Definition~\ref{def:KF_assumptions}~\citep{KF_fresh_look}.
-Some of these assumptions are clearly violated in realistic scenarios, while other violations may be less obvious.
-For example, even if a radar's noise is i.i.d in polar coordinates, it is not so in Cartesian coordinates (see Appendix~\ref{sec:polar_coordinates}).